 The Lodge would like to extend its congratulations to W Bro Nigel Birch on his recent award of an MA and successful publishing of his master’s dissertation, entitled ‘No Sideshow: The British Contribution to the Allied Victory in the Balkans, September 1918′.

-Henry Lowe Sherbrooke was in the Benson and had a distinguished Wellington career: He was Head of College in 1938, captained the Racquets Pair in 1938 having played in the Pair for two years, and was in both the Hockey and Cricket XIs, before going up to Trinity Oxford.
+Henry Lowe Sherbrooke was in the Benson and had a distinguished Wellington career: He was Head of College and captained the Racquets Pair in 1938, having played in the Pair for two years, and was in both the Hockey and Cricket XIs, before going up to Trinity, Oxford.

 He was commissioned on the strength of his cadet service in 1940 in the Kings Dragoon Guards, and transferred to the Bays in 1941 with whom he served in the Desert fighting Rommel.